 Attendance is determined by participation in weekly learning activities.
 A student is reported absent for a week if he/she does not participate in course discussions or submit assignments during that week.
-Under emergency circumstances, a student may be allowed one absence in courses that are four class sessions or more in length.
-No absences are allowed in courses that are three class sessions or fewer in length.
+Under emergency circumstances, a student may be allowed one absence in courses that are four weeks or more in length.
+No absences are allowed in courses that are three weeks or shorter in length.